tact-lang/tact-language-server/README.md

    VS Code.
 2. That's it!

-Or, download the latest [release](https://github.com/tact-lang/tact-language-server/releases) and install it manually:
+## Installation

+### VS Code / VSCodium / Cursor / Windsurf

+Download and install the extension:

+1. Get the latest `.vsix` file from [releases](https://github.com/tact-lang/tact-language-server/releases)
-In VS Code (or VS Code-like editors):
+2. In VS Code:
     - Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`)
     - Type "Install from VSIX"
-- Select the generated `.vsix` file
+    - Select the downloaded `.vsix` file
     - Reload VS Code

-The extension will automatically activate when you open any `.tact` file.

-## Building & Installation

-Currently, the only way to run a language server in other editors is to build it manually.
+### Other Editors

+Download the pre-built language server:

+1. Get the latest archive from [releases](https://github.com/tact-lang/tact-language-server/releases):
+    - `tact-language-server-*.tar.gz` for Linux/macOS
+    - `tact-language-server-*.zip` for Windows
+2. Extract it to a convenient location
+3. Configure your editor to use the language server (see editor-specific instructions below)

+### Building from Source

-First, clone and build the language server:
+If you want to build the language server yourself:

 ```shell
 git clone https://github.com/tact-lang/tact-language-server